Recycling Proof Patterns in Coq: Case Studies: User Scenario 2. ML4PG for Detecting Irrelevant Libraries

 This quick analysis would show that some obvious grouping of proofs within one library was made by ML4PG.
 But, unless we are interested in a particular proof technique appearing in one of them, we direct our attention to patterns found across the libraries, hoping to find some common proof methods across the developments.

 In the case of heterogeneous clusters, all the clusters consist of lemmas about auxiliary functions (for instance, about different properties of lists) that are common in all the libraries we are studying.
-However, there is no correlation among the important theorems of these libraries; see Table~\ref{tab:nash}.
+However, there is no correlation among the important theorems of these libraries.

+\begin{example}[\textbf{Disagreeing heterogeneous proofs in the Nash library}] The proofs of the two main theorems of the two Nash libraries are given in Figure~\ref{automaton-nash2}.
 Even if~\cite{nash} is a generalisation of the work presented in~\cite{Ves06}, the proofs for Nash equilibrium are completely different, mainly for two reasons.
 First, the datastructures that are used in each development are too different, and therefore the lemmas about them do not have a strong correlation.
-In addition, the approaches that are used to prove them are completely different: one based on a procedure called backward induction~\cite{Ves06} and the other is based on the fact that the preference of players is acyclic.
+In addition, the approaches that are used to prove them are completely different: one based on a procedure called backward induction~\cite{Ves06} and the other is based on the fact that the preference of players is acyclic. \end{example}

+The above two proofs were not suggested in one cluster by ML4PG.
+However, if they were two ``leftover'' proofs, as Scenario $S1$ explains, their automaton would look as Figure~\ref{automaton-nash2} suggests.
+The user would determine that it is an $S1$ (rather than $S2$) case, by noticing that transitions between every two neighbouring states are different, and no correlated features are shown by the automaton.

 The results do not vary much when we try changing the clustering algorithm and the granularity values -- reducing the granularity value produces bigger homogeneous clusters, but has little effect on heterogeneous clusters.
-As can be seen from this example, the ML4PG-based proof-pattern check could be an easy and fast way of getting the information about absence of recyclable patterns across the libraries.
+As can be seen from this example, the ML4PG-based proof-pattern check could be an easy and fast way of getting the information about the absence of recyclable patterns across the libraries.

-Note that in this case study, the total number of lemmas is smaller than in the rest of the case-studies (145 theorems); but the feature extraction mechanism of ML4PG automatically adapts to this, and handles statistics of small data sets as well as statistics of bigger data sets.
+Note that in this case study, the total number of lemmas is smaller than in the previous case-study (145 theorems); but the feature extraction mechanism of ML4PG automatically adapts to this, and handles statistics of small data sets as well as statistics of bigger data sets.

-\section{User scenario 5.
-A team-based development}
+\section{User Scenario 3.
+A Team-Based Development}

 In the last scenario, we turn to team-based applications of Coq and ML4PG.
 For this purpose, we translate the ACL2 proofs of correctness of the Java Virtual Machine (JVM)~\cite{M03} into Coq/SSReflect.
 JVM~\cite{JVM} is a stack-based abstract machine which can execute Java bytecode.
 We have modelled an interpreter for JVM programs in Coq/SSReflect.
 From now on, we refer to our machine as ``SJVM'' (for SSReflect JVM).